rsdk/text2mp3/README.md

 - tqdm

 ### OpenAI Key
-Setup your openai Key as ENV Variable or in a .env file. https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key
+Set your openai Key as ENV Variable or in a .env file. https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key

 ## Usage